datanav/docs/technical/hubspot-membercare.rst

      - "string"

-HubSpot Lineitemdealassociation to Membercare Invoices
+HubSpot Lineitemdealassociation to MemberCare Invoices
 ------------------------------------------------------
-Every HubSpot Lineitemdealassociation will be synchronized with a Membercare Invoices.
+Every HubSpot Lineitemdealassociation will be synchronized with a MemberCare Invoices.

-Once a link between a HubSpot Lineitemdealassociation and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Lineitemdealassociation and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Lineitemdealassociation and a Membercare Invoices:
+The following properties are synchronized between a HubSpot Lineitemdealassociation and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - HubSpot Lineitemdealassociation Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - toObjectId (Dependant on having wd:Q190581 in sesam_simpleAssociationTypes)
      - id
      - "string"

-HubSpot Lineitemdealassociationtype to Membercare Companycategories
+HubSpot Lineitemdealassociationtype to MemberCare Companycategories
 -------------------------------------------------------------------
-Every HubSpot Lineitemdealassociationtype will be synchronized with a Membercare Companycategories.
+Every HubSpot Lineitemdealassociationtype will be synchronized with a MemberCare Companycategories.

-Once a link between a HubSpot Lineitemdealassociationtype and a Membercare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Lineitemdealassociationtype and a MemberCare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Lineitemdealassociationtype and a Membercare Companycategories:
+The following properties are synchronized between a HubSpot Lineitemdealassociationtype and a MemberCare Companycategories:

 .. list-table::
    :header-rows: 1

    * - HubSpot Lineitemdealassociationtype Property
-     - Membercare Companycategories Property
+     - MemberCare Companycategories Property
-     - Membercare Data Type
+     - MemberCare Data Type

-HubSpot Lineitemquoteassociation to Membercare Invoices
+HubSpot Lineitemquoteassociation to MemberCare Invoices
 -------------------------------------------------------
-Every HubSpot Lineitemquoteassociation will be synchronized with a Membercare Invoices.
+Every HubSpot Lineitemquoteassociation will be synchronized with a MemberCare Invoices.

-Once a link between a HubSpot Lineitemquoteassociation and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Lineitemquoteassociation and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Lineitemquoteassociation and a Membercare Invoices:
+The following properties are synchronized between a HubSpot Lineitemquoteassociation and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - HubSpot Lineitemquoteassociation Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - toObjectId (Dependant on having wd:Q190581 in sesam_simpleAssociationTypes)
      - id
      - "string"

-HubSpot Lineitemquoteassociationtype to Membercare Companycategories
+HubSpot Lineitemquoteassociationtype to MemberCare Companycategories
 --------------------------------------------------------------------
-Every HubSpot Lineitemquoteassociationtype will be synchronized with a Membercare Companycategories.
+Every HubSpot Lineitemquoteassociationtype will be synchronized with a MemberCare Companycategories.

-Once a link between a HubSpot Lineitemquoteassociationtype and a Membercare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Lineitemquoteassociationtype and a MemberCare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Lineitemquoteassociationtype and a Membercare Companycategories:
+The following properties are synchronized between a HubSpot Lineitemquoteassociationtype and a MemberCare Companycategories:

 .. list-table::
    :header-rows: 1

    * - HubSpot Lineitemquoteassociationtype Property
-     - Membercare Companycategories Property
+     - MemberCare Companycategories Property
-     - Membercare Data Type
+     - MemberCare Data Type

-HubSpot Product to Membercare Products
+HubSpot Product to MemberCare Products
 --------------------------------------
-Every HubSpot Product will be synchronized with a Membercare Products.
+Every HubSpot Product will be synchronized with a MemberCare Products.

-Once a link between a HubSpot Product and a Membercare Products is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Product and a MemberCare Products is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Product and a Membercare Products:
+The following properties are synchronized between a HubSpot Product and a MemberCare Products:

 .. list-table::
    :header-rows: 1

    * - HubSpot Product Property
-     - Membercare Products Property
+     - MemberCare Products Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - properties.name
      - name
      - "string"

-HubSpot Quote to Membercare Invoices
+HubSpot Quote to MemberCare Invoices
 ------------------------------------
-Every HubSpot Quote will be synchronized with a Membercare Invoices.
+Every HubSpot Quote will be synchronized with a MemberCare Invoices.

-Once a link between a HubSpot Quote and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Quote and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Quote and a Membercare Invoices:
+The following properties are synchronized between a HubSpot Quote and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quote Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type

-HubSpot Quotecompanyassociation to Membercare Invoices
+HubSpot Quotecompanyassociation to MemberCare Invoices
 ------------------------------------------------------
-Every HubSpot Quotecompanyassociation will be synchronized with a Membercare Invoices.
+Every HubSpot Quotecompanyassociation will be synchronized with a MemberCare Invoices.

-Once a link between a HubSpot Quotecompanyassociation and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Quotecompanyassociation and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Quotecompanyassociation and a Membercare Invoices:
+The following properties are synchronized between a HubSpot Quotecompanyassociation and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quotecompanyassociation Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type

-HubSpot Quotecompanyassociationtype to Membercare Companycategories
+HubSpot Quotecompanyassociationtype to MemberCare Companycategories
 -------------------------------------------------------------------
-Every HubSpot Quotecompanyassociationtype will be synchronized with a Membercare Companycategories.
+Every HubSpot Quotecompanyassociationtype will be synchronized with a MemberCare Companycategories.

-Once a link between a HubSpot Quotecompanyassociationtype and a Membercare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Quotecompanyassociationtype and a MemberCare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Quotecompanyassociationtype and a Membercare Companycategories:
+The following properties are synchronized between a HubSpot Quotecompanyassociationtype and a MemberCare Companycategories:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quotecompanyassociationtype Property
-     - Membercare Companycategories Property
+     - MemberCare Companycategories Property
-     - Membercare Data Type
+     - MemberCare Data Type

-HubSpot Quotecontactassociation to Membercare Invoices
+HubSpot Quotecontactassociation to MemberCare Invoices
 ------------------------------------------------------
-Every HubSpot Quotecontactassociation will be synchronized with a Membercare Invoices.
+Every HubSpot Quotecontactassociation will be synchronized with a MemberCare Invoices.

-Once a link between a HubSpot Quotecontactassociation and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Quotecontactassociation and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Quotecontactassociation and a Membercare Invoices:
+The following properties are synchronized between a HubSpot Quotecontactassociation and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quotecontactassociation Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type

-HubSpot Quotecontactassociationtype to Membercare Companycategories
+HubSpot Quotecontactassociationtype to MemberCare Companycategories
 -------------------------------------------------------------------
-Every HubSpot Quotecontactassociationtype will be synchronized with a Membercare Companycategories.
+Every HubSpot Quotecontactassociationtype will be synchronized with a MemberCare Companycategories.

-Once a link between a HubSpot Quotecontactassociationtype and a Membercare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Quotecontactassociationtype and a MemberCare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Quotecontactassociationtype and a Membercare Companycategories:
+The following properties are synchronized between a HubSpot Quotecontactassociationtype and a MemberCare Companycategories:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quotecontactassociationtype Property
-     - Membercare Companycategories Property
+     - MemberCare Companycategories Property
-     - Membercare Data Type
+     - MemberCare Data Type

-HubSpot Quotedealassociation to Membercare Invoices
+HubSpot Quotedealassociation to MemberCare Invoices
 ---------------------------------------------------
-Every HubSpot Quotedealassociation will be synchronized with a Membercare Invoices.
+Every HubSpot Quotedealassociation will be synchronized with a MemberCare Invoices.

-Once a link between a HubSpot Quotedealassociation and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Quotedealassociation and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Quotedealassociation and a Membercare Invoices:
+The following properties are synchronized between a HubSpot Quotedealassociation and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quotedealassociation Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - toObjectId (Dependant on having wd:Q190581 in sesam_simpleAssociationTypes)
      - id
      - "string"

-HubSpot Quotedealassociationtype to Membercare Companycategories
+HubSpot Quotedealassociationtype to MemberCare Companycategories
 ----------------------------------------------------------------
-Every HubSpot Quotedealassociationtype will be synchronized with a Membercare Companycategories.
+Every HubSpot Quotedealassociationtype will be synchronized with a MemberCare Companycategories.

-Once a link between a HubSpot Quotedealassociationtype and a Membercare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Quotedealassociationtype and a MemberCare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Quotedealassociationtype and a Membercare Companycategories:
+The following properties are synchronized between a HubSpot Quotedealassociationtype and a MemberCare Companycategories:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quotedealassociationtype Property
-     - Membercare Companycategories Property
+     - MemberCare Companycategories Property
-     - Membercare Data Type
+     - MemberCare Data Type

-HubSpot Quotequotetemplateassociation to Membercare Invoices
+HubSpot Quotequotetemplateassociation to MemberCare Invoices
 ------------------------------------------------------------
-Every HubSpot Quotequotetemplateassociation will be synchronized with a Membercare Invoices.
+Every HubSpot Quotequotetemplateassociation will be synchronized with a MemberCare Invoices.

-Once a link between a HubSpot Quotequotetemplateassociation and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Quotequotetemplateassociation and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Quotequotetemplateassociation and a Membercare Invoices:
+The following properties are synchronized between a HubSpot Quotequotetemplateassociation and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quotequotetemplateassociation Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - toObjectId (Dependant on having wd:Q190581 in sesam_simpleAssociationTypes)
      - id
      - "string"

-HubSpot Quotequotetemplateassociationtype to Membercare Companycategories
+HubSpot Quotequotetemplateassociationtype to MemberCare Companycategories
 -------------------------------------------------------------------------
-Every HubSpot Quotequotetemplateassociationtype will be synchronized with a Membercare Companycategories.
+Every HubSpot Quotequotetemplateassociationtype will be synchronized with a MemberCare Companycategories.

-Once a link between a HubSpot Quotequotetemplateassociationtype and a Membercare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Quotequotetemplateassociationtype and a MemberCare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Quotequotetemplateassociationtype and a Membercare Companycategories:
+The following properties are synchronized between a HubSpot Quotequotetemplateassociationtype and a MemberCare Companycategories:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quotequotetemplateassociationtype Property
-     - Membercare Companycategories Property
+     - MemberCare Companycategories Property
-     - Membercare Data Type
+     - MemberCare Data Type

-HubSpot User to Membercare Persons
+HubSpot User to MemberCare Persons
 ----------------------------------
-Every HubSpot User will be synchronized with a Membercare Persons.
+Every HubSpot User will be synchronized with a MemberCare Persons.

-Once a link between a HubSpot User and a Membercare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot User and a MemberCare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot User and a Membercare Persons:
+The following properties are synchronized between a HubSpot User and a MemberCare Persons:

 .. list-table::
    :header-rows: 1

    * - HubSpot User Property
-     - Membercare Persons Property
+     - MemberCare Persons Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - email
      - socialSecurityNumber.number (Dependant on having wd:Q28378282 in socialSecurityNumber.iso2Letter)
      - "string"